thomasrynne/swisher/README.md

  - You can also bend the end of the cards in very hot water which makes it easier to take them of the whiteboard
  - Magnets intended for shower doors are cheap and the right strength
-- Cut round the antena to make the cards smaller and stick them to toys
+- Cut round the antenna to make the cards smaller and stick them to toys
- - Hold the card agaist a bright light to see where the antenna is
+ - Hold the card against a bright light to see where the antenna is
- - Don't cut off the rfid chip which is usually a dot just outside the round antenna
+ - Don't cut off the RFID chip which is usually a dot just outside the round antenna

 - You can also get keyring RFID tags.
 I have not tried these yet.